mplus-oss/cloud-addons/session_postgres/README.md

 ## Configuration

-The storage of sessions in Redis is activated using environment variables.
+The storage of sessions in PostgreSQL is activated using environment variables.

 * `ODOO_SESSION_POSTGRES` has to be `1` or `true`
 * `ODOO_SESSION_POSTGRES_URL` is the connection string (e.g. `postgres://odoo_sessions:p4ssw0rd:postgresql.postgresql.svc:5432/odoo_sessions`)